How To Choose A Restaurant POS System

 When evaluating a POS system’s features, don’t forget the power of third-party API integrations—that is, which outside apps the system integrates with (GrubHub, Gusto, Quickbooks, etc.).
 Modern restaurant POS systems are powerful and flexible enough to integrate with a variety of other apps to fill any gaps that the software doesn’t include natively.

 Use the following checklist to help you determine the features that are most important to you.

-- Many of the vendors that we’ve reviewed offer Quickbooks integration, but not all of them offer seamless (real-time) integration.
-In some cases you’ll have to export and then import some sort of CSV or IIF file.
+- Do you need Quickbooks integration?
+Many of the vendors that we’ve reviewed offer Quickbooks integration, but not all of them offer seamless (real-time) integration.
+In some cases, you’ll have to export and then import some sort of CSV or IIF file.

-- Some POS systems have built-in online ordering functionality, but others offer integration with third-party apps like GrubHub, Eat24, Seamless, etc…
+- Do you need the ability to accept online orders?
+As mentioned, some POS systems have built-in online ordering functionality, while others offer integration with third-party apps like GrubHub, Eat24, Seamless, etc.

-- Similar to online ordering, some systems will have this built-in and others will offer integrations with OpenTable.
+- Do you need the ability to accept online reservations?
+Similar to online ordering, some systems will have this built-in and others will offer integrations with OpenTable.

-- This feature is offered in some of the more robust systems.
+- Do you need table/floor management functionality?
+This feature is offered in some of the more robust systems.
 Make sure you inquire about table/floor management if you think it’s a must-have.

 - Do you need the ability to keep open tabs or split checks?